 In the early 2000s the poultry industry worked to reduce campylobacter prevalence on chicken meat.
 This resulted in a 60% drop in the monthly case rate over four years.

-Cages were first used to protect hens from predators such as hawks, stoats and ferrets, and prevent pecking between birds.
+Cages were first used to protect hens from predators such as hawks, stoats and ferrets, and prevent birds pecking each other.
 Cages with automatic waste removal keep hygiene standards high, and minimise contact with wild birds which may carry disease.

 Opponents of caging argue that the practice restricts hens’ movement and natural lifestyle, and causes health and behaviour problems.
-In the European Union battery cages are being phased out, and there are moves in New Zealand to do so.
-The New Zealand public is showing an increasing preference for free-range eggs.
+In the European Union battery cages have been phased out, and they will be banned in New Zealand from 2022.
+The New Zealand public increasingly prefers free-range eggs.

 Removal of the point of the beak of newly hatched chickens is practised in all poultry farming systems to prevent feather pecking and cannibalism, which often occur when large numbers of birds are housed together.
 Modern beak tipping is done with an infrared beam that cauterises the very tip, where there is no nervous tissue.
 The part exposed to the beam drops off in one to four weeks.
 The earlier practice of beak tipping with a hot blade is very rarely used in New Zealand.